Mikki Isle: 2016: five-year-old season

 Kohei Matsuyama took over the ride from Hamanaka for Mikki Isle's first three races of 2016.
 The horse made his seasonal debut in the Hankyu Hai on 28 February and recorded his first victory for fifteen months as he won by three quarters of a length from the gelding Omega Vendetta.
 Mikki Isle's second bid for the Takamatsunomiya Kinen saw him start second choice in the betting behind Big Arthur on 27 March.
 After racing just behind the leaders he took the lead in the straight but was overtaken by Big Arthur in the last 100 metres and finished second by three quarter of a lengths.

 After a break of more than six months.
 Mikki Isle returned to action for a second tilt at the Sprinters Stakes on 2 October.
 He took the lead soon after the start, maintained his advantage into the straight and looked likely to win before being caught on the line and beaten a head by Red Falx.
 Hamanaka was reunited with Mikki Isle for the Mile Championship at Kyoto on 20 November.
 The horse was made the 4.9/1 third choice in the betting behind Satono Aladdin (Swan Stakes) and Isla Bonita (Satsuki Sho) in an eighteen-runner field which also included Neorealism, Snow Dragon, Danon Shark, Young Man Power (Fuji Stakes), Fiero and Sunrise Major.
 Mikki Isle led from the start, fought off a sustained challenge from Neorealism and prevailed by a head from Isla Bonita despite hanging left in the closing stages.
 The racecourse stewards held an inquiry into the interference cause by the winner's failure to keep to a straight course but left the result unaltered.
 Hamanaka reported "I apologize for interfering with other horses in the stretch.
 Mikki Isle ran really well and I was able to race him in the front as planned.
 The horse was in good form and performed his best in the race".

 On his final racecourse appearance, Mikki Isle started favourite for the Hanshin Cup on 24 December but came home sixth of the fifteen runners behind the three-year-old Shuji.

 In the JRA Awards for 2014, Mikki Isle was named Best Sprinter or Miler receiving 169 of the 291 votes to take the award ahead of Maurice (52 votes), Big Arthur (29) and Red Falx (23).

 In the 2016 World's Best Racehorse Rankings Mikki Isle was given a rating of 118, making him the 74th best racehorse in the world.

+Racing form

+Mikki Isle won eight and snatched five podiums out of 20 starts.
+This data is available based on JBIS, netkeiba and HKJC.